ultral/ultral.github.io/it/aac-en.md

 *For historical reasons, there was a monolith repository with all Ansible roles.
 The Jenkins multi-branch pipeline was created.*

-The pipeline top level overview is:
+The pipeline top-level overview is:

 1. Checkout repo.
 2. Read configs.